Asimina tetramera: Growth rate

-Reproductive Cycle
+Reproductive cycle

 The flowers of the four-petal pawpaw open before the parts inside are matured.
 The stigmas of the flower become receptive to pollen.
 Following this, the anthers develop to allow pollen release.
 The four-petal pawpaw is not a self-fertilizing plant.
 Four-petal pawpaws have cream-colored flowers when they start to bloom.
 During maturation, the flowers become maroon.
 Sometimes the flowers are yellow.
 If the flower is pollinated, the day following fertilization it will lose its petals.
 If the flower remains unfertilized, the flowers will fall off days after the release of pollen.
 Pollinated carpels of the flower develop into fruit.
-The fruits ripen between 2 to 3 months and are greenish-yellow.
+The fruits ripen between 2 and 3 months and are greenish-yellow.
 The number of fruit developed depends on the availability of pollinators.